wp-plugins/my-calendar/readme.txt

 MAJOR BUG FIXES
 * Stop setting all day events to end at midnight; use 11:59:59 and filter output

+= 2.3.27 =

+* Bug fix: Things that happen when you failed to write down a minor change - you don't test it.
+Couldn't choose a preset location when creating an event in 2.3.26.

 = 2.3.26 =

 * Typo in aria-labelledby.